fbpx

 New Jersey Child Support Lawyers

-Of all the tough issues you may need to deal with during a divorce and its aftermath, child support can be the most complex.
-If you are trying to get support from your former spouse, or are facing child support demands you believe are unmanageable or excessive, you may need the assistance of a New Jersey child support lawyer with experience in these types of disputes.
+Of all the tough issues you may need to deal with during a divorce or breakup and its aftermath, child support can be one of the most complex.
+If you are trying to get child support from your coparent or are facing child support demands you believe are unmanageable or excessive, you may need the assistance of a New Jersey child support lawyer with experience in these types of disputes.

 State Laws Regarding Child Support

 Most states, including New Jersey, have established specific formulas for determining the appropriate amount of child support for various parents and situations.
-The payable amount determined by said formula is intended to contribute to the children’s care, education and safety.
+The payable amount determined by said formula is intended to contribute to the children’s financial needs.
+The formula in New Jersey is called the Child Support Guidelines.

-Furthermore, should the noncustodial parent make a very high income, that person may not necessarily have to pay the same percentage of their net income to the custodial parent as someone with a lower income would.
-New Jersey courts typically make decisions on child support based on how much the child needs to live comfortably, and not necessarily based on how much money the noncustodial parent could theoretically afford to provide.
-Speak with a NJ child support lawyer to learn more about the state laws regarding child support.
+Should the noncustodial parent make a very high income, that person may not necessarily have to pay the same percentage of their net income to the custodial parent as someone with a lower income would.
+New Jersey courts typically make decisions on child support based on how much the child needs to live comfortably and not necessarily based on how much money the noncustodial parent could theoretically afford to provide.
+Speak with a New Jersey child support lawyer to learn more about how the State handles child support for people with high or low incomes.

 Best Interests of the Child

-Talk to a NJ Child Support Attorney Today
+Talk To a New Jersey Child Support Attorney Today

 The legal and financial questions raised by child support disputes are intricate.
 Add the emotional issues that arise in any sort of family law matter, and you have the makings of a highly complex situation.

-Thankfully, a practiced New Jersey child support lawyer has the legal knowledge and experience to handle these issues and could aggressively defend your rights at every stage of your divorce proceedings.
+Thankfully, a practiced New Jersey child support lawyer has the legal knowledge and experience to handle these issues and can aggressively defend your rights at every stage of your divorce or child support proceedings.
 Contact your local attorney today to see what options are available to you.

 What Sets Us Apart?